zack-bitcoin/amoveo/docs/design/blockchain_theory.md

 Models have been proposed to explain relationships of different aspects of the blockchain.

-We have a model that show the relationship between security, trust, and the cost of fees https://github.com/zack-bitcoin/amoveo/blob/master/docs/basics/trust_theory.md
+We have a model that show the relationship between security, trust, and the cost of fees.
+[Trust Theory](https://github.com/zack-bitcoin/amoveo/blob/master/docs/basics/trust_theory.md)

-We have models to show a relationship between scalability and the costs of fees https://github.com/zack-bitcoin/amoveo/blob/master/docs/other_blockchains/sharding.md
+We have models to show a relationship between scalability and the costs of fees [Sharding strategies compared](https://github.com/zack-bitcoin/amoveo/blob/master/docs/other_blockchains/sharding.md)

-We have a model showing a relationship between the privacy of transactions and scalability https://github.com/zack-bitcoin/amoveo/blob/master/docs/design/privacy.md
+We have a model showing a relationship between the privacy of transactions and scalability [modeling privacy](https://github.com/zack-bitcoin/amoveo/blob/master/docs/design/privacy.md)

 The goal of this paper is to derive a unified equation that simultaniously expresses the relationships between all these different values.